jithesh82/cocktail_recipes/README.md

 # cocktail_recipes
-Cocktail recipes for beginner bartender or anybody who would like to memorise recipes.
+Cocktail recipes for beginner bartenders and anybody who would like to memorise recipes.

 ## Usage
 `python3 cocktail-recipe.py`